lozo6/data-enrichment/README.md

 One of the primary errors I obtained was attempting to push repo.
 I found out that I cannot push more than 100 mb of information.
 In order to resolve this I had added the csv files in .gitignore so I am able to push

 I had a lot of trouble trying to merge the data.
 After reading the code, I kept outputting nan or an empty space when I merged the code.
 I have tried multiple reseources to remedy this but I was not able to find a solution for myself.

+difficult to run line 26 without killing the script